Final Fantasy XIV: Stormblood: Development

 Yoshida brought on Yasumi Matsuno, director of Final Fantasy Tactics and other Ivalice games, as a guest collaborator to work on a series of large-scale raids for the expansion.
 Yoshida met Matsuno, an avid player of Final Fantasy XIV, at a work dinner and was surprised by his request to be allowed to write something for the game.
 Matsuno wrote the scenario for the "Return to Ivalice" raids, which involve uncovering the ruins of the ancient Ivalician civilization and exposing the truth about the Zodiac Brave Story, based on the fable of the same name in Final Fantasy Tactics.
-He made an effort to integrate the story into the existing Final Fantasy XIV setting and ensure that players who were not familiar with previous games set in Ivalice could still enjoy it.
+He made an effort to integrate the story into the existing XIV setting and ensure that players who were not familiar with previous games set in Ivalice could still enjoy it.
 When Matsuno saw how enthusiastic the development team was about the first part of Return to Ivalice, he felt compelled to expand the story and design for the later parts.
 Keita Amemiya, creator and character designer of Garo, was invited to contribute monster designs for these raids.
 In exchange, armor and weapons from Garo were added to the game as part of a collaboration event.

 Stormblood also features collaboration events with Monster Hunter: World and Final Fantasy XV.
 The seeds of the former were planted during the development of A Realm Reborn in 2011.
 When Yoshida took the job as producer and director of the redevelopment efforts, his friend and Monster Hunter series producer Ryozo Tsujimoto tried to warn him away from the project, fearing for his career trajectory.
 When Yoshida persisted, Tsujimoto offered assistance from Capcom and Monster Hunter to promote the game.
 Yoshida declined this as well, wanting Final Fantasy XIV to succeed on its own merits.
 Remembering this gesture, Yoshida and Tsujimoto reconvened during the development of Monster Hunter: World to finally make good on the latter's suggestion with the goal of celebrating Monster Hunter's newfound global audience.
 The collaboration consists of a boss battle against Rathalos in Stormblood and a Behemoth hunt in Monster Hunter: World.
 The collaboration with Final Fantasy XV was also long in the making.
 In the run-up to its release in 2016, Final Fantasy XV director Hajime Tabata and Yoshida discussed working together but wanted to wait for the right time in their respective content schedules.
 In both games' events, players battle the other title's version of Garuda to win new outfits and mounts.